 ETA 5: Richard Paolinelli, Dragon Award finalist in 2017 (I think) is still pissed off that I linked to his post about the Dragon finalists last year, because that apparently means that I want to silence him, as he keeps tweeting at me every week or so.
 No, I have no idea why linking to someone’s post is silencing them either.
 However, in his periodic reminders that I haven’t silenced him yet, Paolinelli also pointed me to his post about the 2019 Dragon Awards, where he lists his nominees and what he will be voting for.
-The link goes to archive.org, just in case poor Richard thinks I’m trying to silence him again.
+The link goes to archive.is, just in case poor Richard thinks I’m trying to silence him again.

 ETA 6: Larry Correia is happy to be nominated for a Dragon Award and still can’t help to get in a dig at File 770, because he believes that the posters there are angry about his nomination.
 Of course, absolutely no one at File 770 has any issues with Larry Correia being nominated for a Dragon Award, because he has a big fanbase.
 But then I suspect Larry Correia is only happy when he can feel persecuted.